jeamy/asciisky/doc/asteroids.md

 - Geometry: Positions observed from a topocentric Earth observer (`Earth + Topos`).
 - Distances and phase angle: Derived from Skyfield vectors.
 - Apparent magnitude: Computed using the IAU H–G photometric model.
-- Filtering: Two-stage filter by absolute magnitude (H) and apparent magnitude (V).
+- Filtering: User-configurable magnitude filter applied in the API layer; workers compute/store unfiltered positions up to mag 20.0.
 - Rise/Set/Transit: Computed with Skyfield almanac for the composite `sun + orbit` target and the observer `Topos`.

 Backend entrypoint: `bright_asteroids.load_bright_asteroids()`.